-The leather belt, a member of the accessory family, is often only an after-thought if considered at all.
-The true definition of the ‘accessory’ seems to have been somewhat lost on the man’s belt.
+The leather belt, a member of the accessory family, is often an after-thought purchase (if even considered at all).
 As much as the belt is functional, it is ultimately an article that complements an outfit and adds further appeal.

-Contrary to common belief, one shouldn’t wear a belt out of necessity.
-Put simply, the role of a belt should NOT be to keep one’s suit pant from falling but rather, should be worn because it finishes off your look.
+Contrary to popular belief, one shouldn't wear a belt out of necessity.
+Put simply, the role of a belt should not be to keep one's suit pant from falling but rather, should be worn because it complements a look.

-Now that we’ve managed to get that out of the way, let’s address the question – should you match your belt to your shoes?
-Well, it’s slightly more complicated than a ‘yes’ or ‘no’ answer so let us elaborate.
+Now that we have managed to get that out of the way, let's address the question: should you match your belt to your shoes?
+Well, it's slightly more complicated than a ‘yes’ or ‘no’ answer so let us elaborate.

 The Business or Formal Occasion

 Always match your leathers.
 Black leather shoes, black leather belt.
 Brown leather shoes, brown leather belt.
 Pay particular attention to shades.
 You should match your brown belt to the particular shade of brown shoes exactly.
 Wearing a camel coloured leather belt with a pair of dark brown business shoes is careless and no matter how much thought you put into the rest of your outfit, will look unkempt.